canton-network/wallet/docs/wallet-gateway/operate/signing-providers.md

 wallet's signing provider, which signs it with the party's key and returns it for the Wallet Gateway to submit.

-## Configuration modes
+## Configuration

-The Wallet Gateway config property `signingProviders` selects how providers are registered:

-- **Legacy** - for backwards compatibility only, will be removed in the future.
-Omit the `signingProviders` config property.
-Every provider stays available when its required environment variables are set.
-Non-secret settings also come from those environment variables.
-- **Explicit** - include `signingProviders` config property.
-Each listed provider is opt-in by presence of its key.
+List each provider you want under `signingProviders`.
+Presence of the key opts the provider in.
 Non-secret settings come from the config object.
-Secret values stay in the environment variables, Config allows altering names of those variables via `*Env` fields (each defaults to the name used in legacy config).
+Secret values stay in the environment, `*Env` fields name those variables (each defaults to the name in the environment-variable tables below).

 ```json
 {